 Not many cities have managed to retain their historic features quite as successfully as Bern, the capital of Switzerland.
 The old town of Bern is a UNESCO World Heritage Site and thanks to its 6 kilometres of arcades - the locals refer to them as 'Lauben' - boasts on of the longest weather-sheltered shopping promenades in Europe.

 Home to 40 museums, the city of culture for connoisseurs has the highest concentration of museums in the country.
 Basel also has a beautiful Old Town, modern architecture, and the Rhine – an inviting spot to rest a while.

 Learn more about: Basel

 Lucerne, the gateway to central Switzerland, sited on Lake Lucerne, is embedded within an impressive mountainous panorama.
-Thanks to its attractions, its souvenir and watch shops, the beautiful lakeside setting and the nearby excursion mountains of the Rigi, Pilatus and Stanserhorn, the town is a destination for many travel groups and individuals on their journey through central Switzerland.
+Thanks to its attractions, its attractive shopping offer, the beautiful lakeside setting and the nearby excursion mountains of the Rigi, Pilatus and Stanserhorn, the town is a destination for many travel groups and individuals on their journey through central Switzerland.

 Learn more about: Lucerne

 The cosmopolitan city by the water combines creative urban life with nature in all its glory.
 Zurich is abuzz with activity day and night with its countless events, diverse museums, own food festival and Switzerland’s most vibrant nightlife.
 And if you’re after rest and relaxation, you can be in the Swiss mountains in less than an hour.